 The majority of helicopters that you see are of the conventional Main Rotor/Tail rotor type.
 Without both of these rotors, the helicopter would be a boat!

 When a helicopter engine begins to turn the transmission, this begins to turn both the Main Rotor and the Tail rotor through a fixed gearing system.
 The tail rotor cannot turn independently of the main rotor.
 When one turns so does the other.

 The tail rotor is usually geared around a 3:1 to 6:1 ratio, so for every single revolution of the main rotor, the tail rotor will complete 3-6 revolutions.

-As the engine, transmission and the rotor system begin to build up speed they become effected by Newtons Third Law:
+As the engine, transmission and rotor system begin to build up speed they become affected by Newtons Third Law:

 For Every Action, There is an Equal and Opposite Reaction.

 What this means is that as the main rotor turns one way, the fuselage of the helicopter wants to turn the helicopter the other way.